-I'm a postdoc at the Gatsby Computational Neuroscience Unit at University College London, with Arthur Gretton.
+I'm a postdoc at the Gatsby Computational Neuroscience Unit, University College London, working with Arthur Gretton.

 My research interests include:

-- Learning and testing on sets and distributions: two-sample tests, distribution regression/classification/outlier detection.
+- Learning and testing on sets and distributions: two-sample tests, evaluating and training generative models, density estimation, distribution regression/classification/outlier detection.

 - Approximate kernel embeddings, e.g. random Fourier features.

 - Active learning, especially in nonstandard settings like searching for large-scale patterns.

 I did my Ph.D. at Carnegie Mellon University,